 - Continuous data collection

-Flexible data analytics is a need for continuous improvement through dynamics and dashboard to learn more about -
+Flexible data analytics is a need for continuous improvement through dynamics and dashboards to learn more about -

 - Different dimensions or questions based on a stakeholder survey

 - Attributes such as demography (WHO), location (WHERE), and external benchmarks

 - Longitudinal reporting based on date or stages such as baseline, midline, and exit.